-The financial information for the year ended 29 February 2020 contained in the Half-yearly Financial Report does not constitute the Company's statutory accounts for that period but has been derived from the statutory accounts.
+The financial information for the year ended 29 February 2020 contained in this Half-yearly Financial Report does not constitute the Company's statutory accounts for that period but has been derived from the statutory accounts.

-Statutory accounts in respect of the year ended 29 February 2020 have been audited and reported on by the auditor and delivered to the Registrar of Companies and included the report of the auditor which was unqualified and did not contain a statement under S498(2) or S498(3) of the Companies Act 2006.
+Statutory accounts in respect of the year ended 29 February 2020 have been audited and reported on by the auditor and delivered to the Registrar of Companies and included the Report of the Auditor which was unqualified, did not draw attention to any matter by way of emphasis and did not contain a statement under S498(2) or S498(3) of the Companies Act 2006.